*South Pas Back Then

 Growing up next to Garfield Park was a real treat.
 Several events took place in the park.
 The most interesting was Scout Day.

-Scout Day actually began the night before with a bonfire.
+Scout Day began the night before with a bonfire.

 One time, three SPHS pranksters covered head to toe in mud, ran through the Scout Day crowd.
 They looked like aliens.